joebertcerezo/joebertcerezo/README.md

 Full Stack Software Engineer
 ----------------------------

-Passionate full-stack software engineer who loves building scalable web applications and mobile apps.
+Full-stack software engineer who loves building scalable web applications and mobile apps.
 Always excited to learn new technologies and frameworks.
 Eager to work on projects that make a difference and continuously improve my skills across the entire development stack.

 *   🖥️  See my portfolio at [Joebert Cerezo](https://joebertcerezo.netlify.app/)
 *   ✉️  You can contact me at [joebertcerezo@gmail.com](mailto:joebertcerezo@gmail.com)